-Given the nature of the scheme, and with implementation of mitigation detailed below, the proposed works impacts on cultural heritage during the construction period are assessed to be negligible in magnitude.
+With the implementation of mitigation detailed below, the proposed works impacts on cultural heritage during the construction period are assessed to be negligible in magnitude.

 Upon completion of the works, no residual impacts on cultural heritage are anticipated.

 Proposed cultural heritage mitigation measures: